Mississippi was the last state in the U.S. to feature the Confederate emblem on its flag. The state adopted a new flag on June 2020.

 or The Limits of Political Correctness (and Libel Law)

 Mr Chow, owner of a Chinese restaurant in New York City, was humiliated by a culinary critique and sued.
-In turn the court that dismissed his claim (in appeal) humiliated him by the terms of the judgment and the author who deals with the case in a treatise on libel law (a kind of textbook) adds still another layer to the humilitation.
+In turn the court that dismissed his claim (in appeal) humiliated him by the terms of the judgment and the author who deals with the case in a treatise on libel law adds one more layer of humilitation.

 Restaurant reviews (like aesthetic criticism) seem to generate hyperbole of particular piquancy.
 For example, a food critic declared that the “green peppers…remained still frozen on the plate,” the rice was “soaking…in oil” and the pancakes were “the thickness of a finger” in a review of a Chinese restaurant.
 Though the restaurant owner had no tolerance for literary license and sued for defamation, the judge applauded the critic’s “attempt to interject style into the review rather than…convey with technical precision literal facts about the restaurant.”
 The judge refused to limit the author and others like him to pedestrian observations like “the peppers were too cold, the rice was too oily and the pancakes were too thick,” and also observed that the statements were incapable of being proved false.
 “What is too oily for one person may be perfect for some other person.
 The same can be said for the temperature of the vegetables, [and] the thickness of pancakes.”
 In another review, a sauce was described as “yellow death on duck” and the poached trout renamed “trout ala green plague.”
 For essentially the same reasons, the statements were deemed too hyperbolic expressions of pure opinion and not statements of fact.Neil J. Rosini, The Practical Guide to Libel Law, Praeger 1991, p.
 146.